 Gather as much information as possible before your website design consultation.
 The better prepared you are for the meeting, means that you can get a clearer picture of what is possible, how much it will cost, and the time it will take.

-If you’d like to chat about your project, and see if we might be a good fit to work together, you can schedule a 15-minute phone call right here.
+If you’d like to discuss your project, or see if we might work well together, schedule a 15-minute phone call right here.